one-ware/one-ware.com/docs/one-ai/01-getting-started/01-getting-started.md

 Here are some examples for the two types of predictions:
 - **Classes**: predicting whether a product is defective or not, predicting which number is visible in an image
 - **Objects**: marking individual defects, detecting objects on a conveyor belt

-### Split Your Dataset
-An important step in the dataset setup is to divide the dataset into distinct subsets for training, validation and testing.
-This makes it possible to detect overfitting and do an unbiased evaluation on how the model performs on new data.
-If you already have existing subsets, you need to import the subsets individually instead of importing the whole dataset at once.
-Otherwise, you can let ONE AI split the dataset for you.

 ### Label Your Data
 If your data isn't annotated yet, you can use OneWare Studio's ``Annotation Tool`` to create annotations.
 First you need to go to the ``Labels`` tab to create the different labels that you want to annotate.
 Then you need to click on an image to open the ``Annotation Tool``.
 Here, you can assign classes to the image or draw boxes around the objects depending on the annotation mode.